 Artificial Intelligence and Buddhism.
 Center of the Study of Apparent Selves

-We are happy to announce our new partnership with the Center for the Study of Apparent Selves, and research project funded by the Templeton Foundation.
+We are happy to announce Rangjung Yeshe Institute has agreed to host the Center for the Study of Apparent Selves, which is conducting a research project funded by the Templeton Foundation through Rangjung Yeshe Institute Foundation.
 The Centre for the Study of Apparent Selves will explore Buddhist perspectives on artificial intelligence and explain what Buddhism and artificial intelligence can learn from each other, and is headed by RYI alumnus and faculty member Thomas Doctor.
 You can learn more about the project by visiting: www.csas.ai

 Upcoming Events with the Center of the Study of Apparent Selves